 Advocates worry about North Carolina's old growth forests, damaged by Hurricane Helene

 Hurricane Helene severely damaged western North Carolina's national forests, including a lot of old-growth trees that are over 100 years old.
-Conservationists had hoped those trees would get protection from the Biden administration under a proposal to try to better manage the forest to withstand climate change.
-But those hopes were dashed earlier this month when the forest service abandoned the idea.
+Conservationists had hoped those trees would get protection from the Biden administration under a proposal to better manage the forest to withstand climate change.
+But those hopes were dashed earlier this month when the Forest Service abandoned the idea.
 Katie Myers of Grist and Blue Ridge Public Radio reports.

 KATIE MYERS, BYLINE: Josh Kelly walks softly on the bare winter ground in the Pisgah National Forest near Barnardsville, North Carolina.
 This is an old-growth forest, but he says it's not only the trees that matter.